solarslurpi/GrowBuddies/docs/snifferbuddy.md

 # SnifferBuddy

 SnifferBuddy sniffs out values for the air temperature, CO2 level, and humidity.
-I also put in a photoresiter on top to let me know when the LEDs are on or off.
+I also put in a photoresister on top to let me know when the LEDs are on or off.
 The readings are sent out over wifi using mqtt to the GrowBuddy broker.

 Putting a SnifferBuddy together is easy.
 The hardest part is soldering the wires to the pins!